 Article 3 is from Patient Power featuring Andrew Schorr and our own Dr Mark Lewis (MEN1 patient).
 Entitled Coronavirus: What Precautions Should Cancer Patients Be Taking?
 Click here to watch the video or just read the transcript.

 Article 4.
 Finally, I’m alerting you to a facility hosted by Stanford and NORCAL NETs as this was going to be a topic at the now postponed patient conference in that region.
 Check out COVID-19 and NETs here.
 The following contributed to the answers – Dr. Pamela Kunz, MD (Oncology) and Dr. Janice (Wes) Brown, MD (Infectious Disease).
 Spoiler alert, questions specifically linking to NETs are mostly ‘Unknown’ but I will keep this updated.
 In my opinion, the general guidance issued by health authorities also apply to anyone with cancer including Neuroendocrine Cancer.

-We’re talking about the effects of COVID-19 in my private group – it’s the hot topic.
-Click here to join.
+The effects of COVID-19 is the hottest topic in my private group – join in the conversation – click here

 Sign up for my newsletters – Click Here